hussein1574/Omnifood/README.md

 ## License

-This project is a Reddit clone and is not affiliated with or endorsed by Reddit.
-It is for educational and demonstration purposes only.

-Copyright © 2023 Hussein Medhat
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.